 Installation of remote recorder

-- Download the Remote Recorder for Windows 7 or higher.
+- Download the Remote Recorder for Windows 8.1 or higher from the Downloads and Resources page.
 Once the download has finished, navigate to your downloads directory and open panoptoremoterecorder.exe to begin the installation.
 Click "Run" on the pop-up panel.

 - This will begin the installation (you should get a prompt) and load the next window.
 Fill in the Panopto Web Server address the same as the manual recorder: ox.cloud.panopto.eu.

 When filling in the Description for the Remote Recorder you must use Replay's naming convention: Department Name - Building Name - Lecture Room Name e.g.: Engineering - Thom Building - Lecture Room 1.

 You can also define where local recordings will be stored before they are automatically uploaded to the cloud portal.
 However, in most instances, local recordings will be automatically deleted after successful upload.

 NB.
 New Panopto Remote Recorder installation(s) will require a registration key to be entered on the first set-up page.
 A generic key for the 2021/22 academic year can be found on the Downloads and Resources page.